M-arcus/cloudron-docs/docs/documentation/email.md

 ## Marking emails as spam

 The spam detection agent on the Cloudron requires training to identify spam.
-To do this, simply move your junk mails to a pre-created folder named `Spam`.
+To do this, simply move your junk mails to the pre-created folder named `Spam`.
 Most mail clients have a Junk or Spam button which does this automatically.

+If you marked a mail as Spam incorrectly, just move it out to the Inbox and the server will unlearn accordingly.

+The mail server is configured to act upon training only after seeing atleast 50 spam and 50 ham messages.

 ## Setting rDNS, PTR record